stayugly/lavamachine/site/content/portfolio/_index.md

       Implants”.
 He also  wants to remind people and filmmakers that subtitles are very welcome for the  70 million deaf people out there.
     vimeonummer: '273708263'
+  video3:
+    headline: Life Painting – “Fire Golem” (Time Lapse)
+    reverse: true
+    text: >-
+      It’s such interesting and satisfying just to follow the painting strokes in three-dimensional space becoming the desired image.
+More and more the picture is revealed to the audience.
+More and more the artist takes us into his vision of the scene.
+    vimeonummer: 294218014
 ---